kp7742/UE4Dumper/README.md

 - Fix and Regenerate So(Elf) File from Dump
 - Dumping of Game Structure SDK file(Need to Find Pointers Manually)
 - Support Fast Dumping(May Miss some data)
-- Support SDK Dumping for UE 4.18 Based Games
+- Support SDK Dumping for UE4 Based Games
 - Tested on 32bit PUBG Mobile Series

 ## Note
-- Use 32bit and 64bit Version on Respected Arch of Game
+- Use 32bit and 64bit Version on Respected Arch of Game.
-- Recommend to use in Training Mode for PUBG Mobile
+- Recommend to use in Training Mode for PUBG Mobile.
+- Fortnite using modified engine so SDK Dumping is Not Possible right now.
 - If it stuck during Generating SDK, Then Simple Stop it, Check Dump file and If needed then Try again.

 ## How to use